Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/05OpenAccessToPublishedResearchResults.md

 * Choose a suitable repository or server to post a preprint according to your discipline

-* Self archive a publication in a suitable repository, institutional or subject-based, following the possible restrictions posed by the publisher, mainly related to the allowed version to be deposit and the embargo period.
+* Self archive a publication in a suitable repository, institutional or subject-based, following the possible restrictions posed by the publisher, mainly related to the allowed version to be deposit and the embargo period

 * Choose among the options of open-access journals and publishing platforms available